cloudflare/cloudflare-docs/content/waf/analytics/security-analytics/index.md

 The main chart displays the following data for the selected time frame, according to the selected tab:

-* **HTTP requests**: Traffic mitigated by the Cloudflare security platform, served by Cloudflare, and served by the origin server, according to the following classification:
+* **Traffic analysis**: Traffic mitigated by the Cloudflare security platform, served by Cloudflare, and served by the origin server, according to the following classification:

     * **Mitigated by WAF**: Requests blocked or challenged by Cloudflare's application security products such as the WAF and HTTP DDoS protection.
 It does not include requests that had the following actions applied: _Log_, _Skip_, and _Allow_.
     * **Served by Cloudflare**: Requests served by the Cloudflare global network such as cached content and redirects.